 Questions from parents regarding disciplinary measures should be addressed to the teacher, campus administration, or campus behavior coordinator, as appropriate.
 Appeals or complaints regarding the use of specific discipline management techniques should be addressed in accordance with policy FNG(LOCAL).
-A copy of the policy may be obtained from the campus behavior coordinator's office, or through Policy On Line at the following address: https://pol.tasb.org/Home/Index/509 or at: https://dossccsd.org/.
+A copy of the policy may be obtained from the campus behavior coordinator's office, or through Policy On Line at the following address: https://pol.tasb.org/Home/Index/509.